Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Mahogany bodies were always one of Gibson's major features, and P90 pickups were Gibson's own design.
 P-90s have been in production since 1946.
 The only reason they are still in use today is because they are absolutely wonderful.

-The P-90 pickups allow one to dial in quite a lot of the traditional T style twang, and also to set the controls for a whole lot of growl and crunch.
+The P-90 pickups allow one to dial in quite a lot of the traditional T style twang, and it also allows you to set the controls for a whole lot of growl and crunch.
 These are single coil pups which can just nearly get you the tones of a PAF humbucker.
 The semi-hollow body here additionally allows one to get much warmer tones, like one would often use for playing jazz.

 I could go on and on here about how and why I think this is such a wonderful guitar.
 It's one of the ones I most want to own myself, and it is all because it can do so much, and cover so many stylistic grounds, and for so little money.
 The only thing it isn't especially suited for is thrash metal, and even in that genre, if someone wanted to, I bet they could use this and get the job done.